FormidableLabs/spectacle/CONTRIBUTING.md

 $ yarn prettier-fix
 ```

-Note that there is duplication for JS code in `prettier` doing the same style changes.
-But both should be harmonious and run together.
+Note that there is duplication for JS code in `prettier` doing the same style changes, but both should be harmonious and run together.

 ### Before submitting a PR

 Thanks for taking the time to help us make Spectacle even better!
 Before you go ahead and submit a PR, make sure that you have done the following:

+- Run all checks using `yarn run check`.
 - Check that both the core library and _all_ examples build: `yarn build && yarn build-examples`.
-- Run all checks using `yarn run check`
 - Update the [type definitions](./index.d.ts) for anything that modifies the Spectacle API, like breaking changes or new features.
-- Everything else included in our [pull request checklist](https://github.com/FormidableLabs/spectacle/blob/master/.github/PULL_REQUEST_TEMPLATE.md#checklist-feel-free-to-delete-this-section-upon-completion)
+- Everything else included in our [pull request checklist](.github/PULL_REQUEST_TEMPLATE.md).

 ### Releasing a new version to NPM